MARCH 20 – 22, 2026

 Middle School Best in Show 3D:

-A special thank you to the sponsors who support this exhibit, including the Joe and Sarah Galloway Foundation, Sam Flax, the Charles Hosmer Morse Museum of American Art, Orange County Public Schools and the Winter Park Sidewalk Art Festival Foundation.
+A special thank you to all the supporters of this exhibit, including the Joe and Sarah Galloway Foundation, Sam Flax, the Charles Hosmer Morse Museum of American Art, Orange County Public Schools and the Winter Park Sidewalk Art Festival Foundation.

 The Winter Park Sidewalk Art Festival has proudly showcased the artists and art programs of Orange County and Winter Park public and private schools since the first festival in 1960.